Aditya9424/samart-parking/README.md

 # samart-parking
-This is my first miniproject
+This is my first miniproject.
 author- aditya kumar